minio/minio/helm/minio/README.md

 -------------

 - Helm cli with Kubernetes cluster configured.
 - PV provisioner support in the underlying infrastructure.
+(We recommend using https://github.com/minio/direct-csi)
+- Use Kubernetes version v1.19 and later for best experience.

 Configure MinIO Helm repo
 --------------------